-- a.
-Facilitate student learning individually and in small groups; - b.
-Support the classroom's treatment environment with programming that includes social skills and effective behavior intervention strategies; - c.
-Implement the techniques and strategies as demonstrated by the classroom teachers; - d.
-Document, monitor and report to the teacher on program implementation - e.
-Implement specific techniques, strategies and language as directed by the classroom teacher; - f.
-Carry out informal assessment activities to assist the teacher in developing individual student profiles; - g.
-Assist with tracking of student data; - h.
-Implement the student education plan in collaboration with the teacher; and - i.
-Attend meetings with the MDT as required.
+- a. facilitate student learning individually and in small groups - support the classroom treatment environment with programming that includes social skills and effective behavior intervention strategies - c. implement the techniques, strategies and language as demonstrated by the classroom teachers - d. document, monitor and report to the teacher on program implementation - e. carry out informal assessment activities to assist the teacher in developing individual student profiles - f. assist with tracking of student data - g. implement the student education plan and transition plan in collaboration with the teacher - h. attend meetings with the Multi-Disciplinary Team as required